Thorn Gamma 5

 The canopy isn't in a bad condition - it just requires a clean and then a repaint.

 I fitted the replacement canopy screws and then put the lantern back together.
-This will only be a temporary measure, as the lantern will be taken to pieces so that I can give it a thorough cleaning.
+This will only be a temporary measure, as the lantern will be taken to pieces, in order that I can give it a thorough cleaning.

 This is the gear that powered the lamp when in use.
 It is probably not the original gear as the capacitor appears to be dated to 1993 and the lantern looks much older than this.